Forms and Procedures for New Degree Programs

 The Texas Higher Education Coordinating Board (THECB) Proposal Tracking System that allows universities to view the progress of completed proposals undergoing THECB review.

-The Coordinating Board requires planning notification to be reviewed by the Board at one of its quarterly meetings, for the following types of degree programs:
+The Coordinating Board requires submission of planning notification for the following types of degree programs:

 New Certificate, Bachelor's, or Master's Degree Programs

 Complete the appropriate THECB application form found on the Certificate Requests page.
 New certificate requests may be submitted directly to the THECB.

 For new bachelor's and master's programs, complete both the Full Request Form and the Certification Form.
 Submit the completed form(s) to the Academic Affairs Proposal Intake Form for Office of Academic Affairs.

 Creating degree programs using existing courses and resources: If a department would like to create a new degree program that does not require additional courses, faculty, or financial resources, you may submit the Certification Form only.
 It is recommended that campuses reach out to the Office of Academic Affairs prior to submitting these types of requests to determine what information will be needed about the proposed program.

 - Complete the THECB application form found on the New Program Requests page.

 - Complete the Budget Analysis Template, the Budget Analysis Narrative and the Doctoral Graduates Survey found below and include them in the application form.